DonAurelio/coder/README.md

-# Coder: Microservice Based Online Code Editor Initiative to Suport Parallel Programming
+# Coder: Microservice Based Online Code Editor Initiative to Support Parallel Programming

 **Coder** is an initiative for a microservices-based online code editor to assists the development of C scientific programs.
 Code optimization, automatic parallelizers and code analysis tools are the target tools to be integrated on this initiative.
 This tool allow extensibility by separing the functionalities of a common code editor into services.